nevillco/nevillco.github.io/_posts/2023-07-07-the-first-macro-in-all-of-my-Swift-projects.md

 ## Future Directions

 `StaticMemberIterable` is a good addition to a lot of projects, and I'm excited to see developers push other brand new compiler capabilities with macros.
 A few things on this topic I’m still thinking about:
-* A separate `@ViewFromStaticMemberIterable` Macro that must be attached to a SwiftUI View, provides a type that conforms to `StaticMemberIterable`, and produces snapshots for each instance.
+* A separate `@ViewFromStaticMemberIterable` Macro that must be attached to a SwiftUI View, provides a type that conforms to `StaticMemberIterable`, and produces snapshots for each instance[^2].
 I could write a single `XCTestCase` that iterates over them in a `for` loop, but test failure reporting is subpar that way - all failures point to the same line and it's not clear which instances had their tests fail.
 Better to generate a whole `XCTestCase` with a test function per instance.
+    * I have this working as a Sourcery template and will update here whenever I have a macro version to share.

-    * I’m a big proponent of snapshot testing.
+[^2]: I’m a big proponent of snapshot testing.
 There is enough to be said on snapshot testing to merit a separate post, but in short, I think it’s a low-effort, high-reward way of adding test coverage to iOS apps.
 I am a fan of PointFree’s snapshot testing [framework](https://github.com/pointfreeco/swift-snapshot-testing).
 If you already use snapshot tests in your project, I would say the likelihood increases that `StaticMemberIterable` is useful to you in some capacity.
-    * I have this working as a Sourcery template and will update here whenever I have a macro version to share.

 * Extend `StaticMemberIterable` to include values produced by static _functions_, if their only argument is also `CaseIterable` or `StaticMemberIterable`:

 ```swift